aiven/devportal/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.rst

 This was a long ride, hopefully you have a better understanding now how to use aggregations with OpenSearch and its NodeJS client.
 The best way to deepen the knowledge on these concepts is to play and experiment with different types of aggregations.

-We've covered some of the examples, but `OpenSearch documentation <https://opensearch.org/docs/latest/opensearch/aggregations/>`_ contains way more.
+We covered some of the examples, but `OpenSearch documentation <https://opensearch.org/docs/latest/opensearch/aggregations/>`_ contains way more.
 Check OpenSearch docs, as well as other resources listed below to learn more.

 Resources
 *********

-* `Demo GitHub repository <https://github.com/aiven/demo-open-search-node-js>`_ - where all the examples we've run in this tutorial can be found
+* `Demo GitHub repository <https://github.com/aiven/demo-open-search-node-js>`_ - where all the examples we run in this tutorial can be found
 * :doc:`Previous chapter of the tutorial <opensearch-and-nodejs>` - learn how to use OpenSearch with NodeJS to make search queries
 * :doc:`How to use OpenSearch with curl <opensearch-with-curl>`
 * `GitHub repository for OpenSearch JavaScript client  <https://github.com/opensearch-project/opensearch-js>`_